-INT120 CompTIA CDIA+ 3 cr. hr.
+INT120 CompTIA CDIA+

-CompTIA CDIA+ (Certified Document Imaging Architect) will prepare the student to take the COMPTIA CDIA+ (CD0-001) certification exam.
+CompTA CDIA+ (Certified Document I maging Architect) will prepare the student to take the COMPTA CDIA+ (CD0-001) certification exam.
 The course covers all major areas in the technologies and best practices used to plan, design, and specify a digital imaging and content management system.
 Skills and knowledge instructed in this course are consistent with those of a professional with at least 24 months of on-the-job experience in this growing field.